corecaps/YggdrasilWM/README.md

 ## Documentation
 Full Documentation for the project is available [HERE !](https://corecaps.github.io/YggdrasilWM/doc/html/index.html)
 ## What is YggdrasilWM?
-YggdrasilWM is a tiling window manager for X11.
+YggdrasilWM is an automatic tiling window manager for X11.
 It is written in C++ and uses the Xlib library.
 It is inspired by dwm and xmonad.

 YggdrasilWM is a **learning project** for me, so it is **not intended to be used as a daily driver**.